eip-home/eip-headers/draft-eip-headers-definitions.md

 it is distributed only to stimulate discussion.

-# Work in progress definition of EIP Option for HBH EH
+# Definition of EIP Option for HBH EH (work in progress)

 ~~~
                                    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+